-These guidelines have been revised.
 Please be sure to review carefully.

 The Foundation is deeply committed to the well-being of all residents of Palm Beach and southern Martin Counties.
 Funding requests should be targeted to improving the quality of life for the underserved and underprivileged.

 The Foundation’s geographic area of concern extends from Delray Beach in southern Palm Beach County to Hobe Sound/Indiantown in southern Martin County and from Palm Beach/Lake Worth in eastern Palm Beach County to the western communities of Belle Glade, Pahokee and South Bay (the Glades).
 Priority may be given to requests that benefit the residents of Riviera Beach.

 Unsolicited applications from agencies headquartered outside of this area will not be accepted.

 In determining the merits and priority of an application, particular consideration will be given to:

 - The seriousness of the problem and adequacy of the proposed action.